mathie/mathie.github.io/_posts/2005/2005-11-10-rsvp-online.markdown

 - Geekery
 - Personal
 ---
 <em>phew</em> Finally I've managed to implement online RSVP in our wedding web site.
 I've simplified it from my original idea, but it should work OK.
-So go try it out, and <a href="http://wedding.mathieson.name/">RSVP online</a>.
+So go try it out, and [RSVP online](http://wedding.mathieson.name/).
 (Note, you'll only be able to actually RSVP if you're on the guest list in the first place.
-Well, hopefully! :-) )  There's also mention of a couple of mailing lists on the <a href="http://wedding.mathieson.name/">main page</a>, along with various other random details.
+Well, hopefully! :-) )  There's also mention of a couple of mailing lists on the [main page](http://wedding.mathieson.name/), along with various other random details.
 I'm sure we'll add to it over the next few weeks.